 Benefits of Recovery Runs – Why Running Slow is Good For You?

 We are in it for the long run.
 We are committed to training or maintaining our running fitness.
-But as just as important is those long runs and speed work is the recovery run.
+But just as important is the recovery run.

 The problem is that many seem to overlook the importance of this type of run.
-Runners might now even know what it is.
+Runners might not even know what it is.

 What is a Recovery Run?